adachille/parkinsons-detector/README.md

 We can see a great reduction in the number of components describing 99% of the variance in these datasets.

 Now, let's visualize the first two components of the TE and MSR train dataset.
 We've colored datapoints by the UPDRS score, a measure of PD severity.
+For LDA, UPDRS scores are rounded, binned, and used for classes.
 <img src="./visualizations/PCA_LDA_TE_MSRtrain.jpg">

 Patients of varying disease severity were not separated in PCA plots.
 We see some separation of patient recordings with the highest and lowest UPDRS scores in the TE dataset accross component 2 on the y-axis.